scitedotai/scite-zotero-plugin/README.md

 Welcome!

 This is a Zotero plugin developed by scite so that you can enrich your library with information from us.
-Namely, for each paper, we let you:
+To learn more about scite, give us a visit at `https://scite.ai`.

+## Installation

+- Get the XPI file and install it in Zotero following the normal plugin procedure.

+## Changelog

+### 1.0.0

+Release initial version of plugin that allows you to:
 - See the # supporting cites (separate column)
 - See the # mentioning cites (separate column)
 - See the # disputing cites (separate column)
 - Directly view a scite Report by right-clicking on a row and clicking 'view scite Report')
 - Refreshing the tallies whenever you want

-## Installation

-- Get the XPI file and install it in Zotero following the normal plugin procedure.

 ## Instructions for local development